Nutrition Science Video Contest

 Acceptance of a prize constitutes the prize winner’s permission for ASN to use prize winner’s name and likeness for advertising and/or promotional purposes worldwide and in all forms of media in perpetuity without further compensation or authorization.
 Potential winners will be required to execute prize claim documents.
 Prizes are not transferable and not assignable.
 No substitutions of prizes will be allowed.

 All submissions will be evaluated by an internal panel of ASN members, primarily from ASN’s Public Information Committee.
-All submissions will be evaluated using the following criteria and selected based on the aggregate of scores:
+All submissions will be evaluated using the following criteria and selected based on the aggregate of three scores: